-Today we celebrate the feast day of St. Pius X, one of the great reformer popes and the first pope of the twentieth century.
-On this anniversary of his death, we should pay special attention to this pope’s life, and see what wisdom he has for us.
+Today we celebrate the feast day of St. Pius X, one of the great reformer popes and the first pope of the 20th century.
+On this 100th anniversary of his death, we should pay special attention to this pope’s life, and see what wisdom he has for us.
 When discussing his legacy, many will talk about the great strides he took against modernism, the “synthesis of all heresies” as he put it in the landmark encyclical Pascendi Domini Gregis.
 Others might talk about him being one of the great “pastoral popes”, with many of his reforms focusing on improving the life of the local Church.
 Still others will focus on his role in beginning the liturgical reform that is still ongoing in the Church today.

 All of these are great topics for discussion, and many of them are great essays in and of themselves.
 Yet I think important as they are, there are other topics he covered that would be of importance to us, especially those of us who write and explain the faith at sites like Catholic Exchange.